- Oops!Something went wrong.Please try again later.

 Meanwhile, private space firm SpaceX has successfully launched its Starlink satellite after the FCC gave its approval last week for deployment in low earth orbit in a concerted effort to provide increased broadband access to underserved Americans.
 Notably, SpaceX would have to fly 2,824 satellites at an altitude below 570 km to prevent interference with other satellites.
 All-around strength and healthy momentum from companies that have reported quarterly results so far with favorable commentary about the forthcoming quarters were other positives.

-Regarding company-specific news, quarterly earnings, strategic deals and deployments primarily took the center stage over the past five trading days.
+Regarding company-specific news, earnings and divestment primarily took the center stage over the past five trading days.